onap/integration/docs/docs_scaleout.rst

 * service-name

-GET informations from SO catalogdb
+GET informations from SO catalogdb.

 ::